kiewic/kiewic.github.io/_posts/2015-10-10-ftpwebrequest-alternative-for-windows-universal-and-windows-store-apps.md

 * `System.Net.FtpWebRequest` is not available in Windows Store and Windows Universal apps.
 * `Windows.Networking.BackgroundTransfer.BackgroundUploader` does not support FTP uploads.

-Take a look at the [FtpClient GitHub][FtpClient] project, a FTP uploader made of sockets.
+Take a look at the [FtpClient GitHub][FtpClient] project, a FTP uploader made with sockets.

-Upload a file is as easy as:
+To do a FTP upload, use the following C# snippet:

     FtpClient client = new FtpClient();
     await client.ConnectAsync(